-The Late-Breaking Reports (LBR) venue at HRI provides authors with the opportunity to present early-stage results and new ideas over exciting cutting-edge and experimental research.
+The Late-Breaking Reports (LBR) venue at HRI provides authors with the opportunity to present early-stage results and new ideas on exciting cutting-edge and experimental research.
 LBRs are an excellent opportunity for researchers new to the field to participate in the conference.

 Publications should be fully anonymized at the time of submission.
 For additional information, authors may refer to the main conference anonymization guidelines.